rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="AdamAdam.jpg" style="width: 150px;">

-Hi there, I own my own company and attend Odu full-time to get a degree, so I'm actively involved in both entrepreneurship and academia.
+Hi there, I own my own company and attend ODU full-time to get a degree, so I'm actively involved in both entrepreneurship and academia.
 In addition to my career and academic goals, I enjoy playing basketball, football, and soccer.
 My goal in this class is to learn how I aim to address the challenges present in business environments by developing a technology-based project.

 <br>